onflow/cadence-tools/CONTRIBUTING.md

 - Maintain code quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Cadence-lint UX
+- Engage the community in working toward the best possible Cadence Tools UX
-- Enable a sustainable system for the Cadence-lint's maintainers to review contributions
+- Enable a sustainable system for the Cadence Tools's maintainers to review contributions

 Please follow the [styleguides](#styleguides) to have your contribution considered by the maintainers.
 Reviewer(s) may ask you to complete additional design work, tests,